Maximum penalized likelihood estimation in semiparametric capture-recapture models: Abstract

 \section{Abstract}

-We consider a semiparametric modeling approach for capture-recapture-recovery data where the temporal and/or individual variation of model parameters -- usually the demographic parameters -- is explained via covariates.
+We discuss the semiparametric modeling of mark-recapture-recovery data where the temporal and/or individual variation of model parameters is explained via covariates.
 Typically, in such analyses a fixed (or mixed) effects parametric model is specified for the relationship between the model parameters and the covariates of interest.
-In this paper, we specify the relationship via the use of penalized splines, to allow for considerably more flexible functional forms.
-Corresponding models can be fitted via numerical maximum penalized likelihood estimation, employing cross-validation to choose the smoothness parameters in a data-driven way.
-Our work builds on and extends the existing literature, providing a unified and general inferential framework for semiparametric capture-recapture models.
-The approach is applied to two real datasets, corresponding to grey herons ({\it Ardea Cinerea}), where the covariate corresponds to environmental conditions (a time-varying global covariate), and Soay sheep ({\it Ovis Aries}), where the covariate corresponds to weight (a time-varying individual-specific covariate).
-The proposed semiparametric approach is compared to a standard parametric (logistic) regression and new interesting underlying dynamics are observed in both cases.\\
+In this paper, we discuss the modeling of the relationship via the use of penalized splines, to allow for considerably more flexible functional forms.
+Corresponding models can be fitted via numerical maximum penalized likelihood estimation, employing cross-validation to choose the smoothing parameters in a data-driven way.
+Our contribution builds on and extends the existing literature, providing a unified inferential framework for semiparametric mark-recapture-recovery models for open populations, where the interest typically lies in the estimation of survival probabilities.
+The approach is applied to two real datasets, corresponding to grey herons ({\it Ardea Cinerea}), where we model the survival probability as a function of environmental condition (a time-varying global covariate), and Soay sheep ({\it Ovis Aries}), where we model the survival probability as a function of individual weight (a time-varying individual-specific covariate).
+The proposed semiparametric approach is compared to a standard parametric (logistic) regression and new interesting underlying dynamics are observed in both cases.